 While the vast majority of investor actions continue to be filed in the United States, G&E is a leader in the continued expansion of international shareholder litigation.
 The Firm is currently overseeing numerous cases abroad.
 This experience has been extremely beneficial to Firm clients since the Supreme Court’s 2010 decision in Morrison v.
 National Australia Bank, which precluded investors who purchased securities on foreign exchanges from suing under U.S. federal securities laws.

 Aside from international litigation, G&E also advises institutional investors with regard to international arbitrations, which provide the remedy of choice for many investors who have suffered expropriatory, arbitrary, discriminatory or other unfair treatment.
-G&E is representing over 900 Greek individuals and institutional investors in an arbitration proceeding against the Republic of Cyprus in the wake of the Cypriot government’s 2013 bailout, and is organizing another arbitration matter in Brazil on behalf of Petróleo Brasileiro S.A. investors.
+G&E is representing over 950 Greek individuals and institutional investors in an arbitration proceeding against the Republic of Cyprus in the wake of the Cypriot government’s 2013 bailout, and represents more than 100 institutional investors in another arbitration matter in Brazil on behalf of Petróleo Brasileiro S.A. investors.

-G&E is currently serving as global counsel or evaluating numerous cases in countries throughout Europe, North and South America, Asia, and the Asia Pacific region, including matters in Australia, Brazil, Canada, Denmark, France, Germany, Greece, Japan, the Netherlands, and Portugal.
+G&E is currently serving as global counsel or evaluating numerous cases in countries throughout Europe, North and South America, Asia, and the Asia Pacific region, including matters in Australia, Brazil, Canada, Denmark, France, Germany, Greece, Japan, the Netherlands, Portugal, and the United Kingdom.